IIIF/api/source/presentation/4.0/index.md

 This section is what you need to know to make sense of the examples that follow it.

+To the right is an overall diagram of the major classes and relationships between them.
+The details of each class are described in the sections below.

 <p style="float: right">
   <img src="presentation_data_model.png" alt="Data Model" width="400"><br/>
 </p>